 I wore a tie every day to school there.
 There was plenty of sensuality (as there has been since Adam).
 In fact, ritual and rules empower the flesh.

 This is where I fellowship now.

 One main difference from those places and my current fellowship is the numbers of professions of faith.
-I don't personally remember any during the 14 years in the "traditional" setting, but in the last 7 years where I am now, I've seen literally thousands.
+I don't personally remember more than a few during my 14 years in the "traditional" setting, but in the last 7 years where I am now, I've seen literally thousands.
 I'm not saying there not have been people who received life, but I'd be hard-pressed to name them.
 Take that back, one kid I knew who is now a great father and husband and committed Christian found life through the witness of the Wednesday night praise band.